 Indian Inc called for immediate steps to stem the slowdown, slash regulatory hurdles to growth and stepping up reform measures.

-many challenges remain on the fore.
+"The economy continues to tread in difficult waters as many challenges remain on the fore.
 The precariousness displayed by the rupee has raised concerns afresh on the external front, industrial growth continues to face deceleration, and the investment cycle is yet to kick off," said Naina Lal Kidwai, president of FICCI.
 "Understandably there is no perfect recipe to steer out of the current state of affairs but what we need is swift action given the volatile situation," she added.

-bound in the months ahead but analysts say deep reforms are need to boost growth and revive sentiment which has taken a knock due to policy delays and approval of some industry-unfriendly measures such as the passage of land acquisition bill and food security bills.
+The pick-up in exports and the impact of a good monsoon are expected to help in a rebound in the months ahead but analysts say deep reforms are need to boost growth and revive sentiment which has taken a knock due to policy delays and approval of some industry-unfriendly measures such as the passage of land acquisition bill and food security bills.

 Hopes of an easing in interest rates have also been dashed by the sharp volatility in the rupee and the steps taken by RBI to arrest the slide.
 Stubborn retail inflation, which is hovering near double-digit, has also acted as an obstacle to easing tight monetary policy.

-ndia is liaising with other emerging-economy countries on a plan to co-ordinate intervention in offshore currency markets blamed for worsening a currency rout over the past three months, a senior Indian finance ministry official said on Friday.
+'BRICS to jointly tackle forex volatility' I ndia is liaising with other emerging-economy countries on a plan to co-ordinate intervention in offshore currency markets blamed for worsening a currency rout over the past three months, a senior Indian finance ministry official said on Friday.

 The idea of major emerging economies taking action together to offset the impact of a stronger US dollar as the Federal Reserve reins in its stimulus had also been floated in June by Brazilian President Dilma Rousseff in a phone call to her Chinese counterpart.